edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code.md

 The routes file contains [Rules](/guides/performance/rules) that:

 - Identifies requests by HTTP method, URL path, query string parameters, cookies, and request headers.
 - Determines how our CDN will handle the above requests.
-For example, you may configure those requests to be cached, prefetched, passed through without modification, or served as static content.
+For example, you may configure those requests to be cached, prefetched, passed through without modification, served as static content, and more.

 ### Default Route Configuration {/* default-route-configuration */}